BayDev20/CSV-File-Encryptor/README.md

    ```sh
    python Encrypt.py
    ```
-2. Choose a encrpytion key or enter a decryption key then choose the file.
-If the wrong decrption key is entered an error will appear.
+2. Start the application to see the main window.

+3. Use the interface to either enter a new encryption key or generate one.

+4. Select the CSV file you wish to encrypt or decrypt.

+5. Save the output file in your desired location after the operation is complete.

 ### NOTE
 This program creates an encrytped or decrypted copy.
 It does not alter the original.